Napoleon Cake

 This post may contain affiliate links.
 Please see our privacy policy for more details.

-Let's have a moment for the cake.
+Let's have a moment for napoleon cake.

 Napoleon Cake slice on scalloped plate.